lcls-users/lcls-users/docs/before/account_olcf.md

 4. You should now be able to login to OLCF systems (e.g. `ssh <XCAMS>@flux.op.ccs.ornl.gov` or `ssh <NCCSID>@frontier.olcf.ornl.gov`)

+Further information and more detailed instructions are available from the [OLCF Accounts and Projects Documentation][10].

 ## Step 2 - Understand OLCF Systems